LICEF/lompad/readme.txt

 How to make a .exe file (only for Windows)
 ------------------------------------------

-Copy the file lompad-1.0-jar-with-dependencies.jar on directory /misc/windows and launch makeExe.bat.
+Copy the file target/lompad-1.0-jar-with-dependencies.jar into the directory /misc/windows and launch makeExe.bat.
 LomPad.exe will be produced.
 This module is based on Jelude (http://www.sfu.ca/~tyuen/jelude/)